puzrin/reflow_micro.discarded/doc/assembly.md

 order at jlcpcb, select option "custom size", and define small one.
 Then stencil will be compact and light, with small delivery cost.

+**Important!** If you order SMT stencil, add text note to your order: "**make stencil according to paste mask file and don't forget corner holes**".

 ### Optional